Home Resources Blog

 How does inventory management software improve operational efficiency?

-Inventory management software helps a business to obtain an overall picture of inventory at any given time.
-It records all data about what inventory or stock is sourced, stored, ordered, sold and shipped.
-Inventory management software collates many layers of data that is often missing from ERP systems.
+Inventory management software helps a business to calculate inventory days metrics automatically using the latest stock levels.
+It records all data about what inventory or stock is sourced, stored, ordered, sold and shipped, collating many layers of data that is often missing from ERP systems.
 Accurate measurement of stock enables people to plan, forecast, manage the company’s cash flow, supervise the flow of products/materials, improve the quality of customer service and ultimately improve overall operational efficiency.
-Integrating your inventory control systems with ERP, sales and financial data can often be the difference between staying competitive or not.
+Integrating your inventory control systems with ERP data, sales analytics and financial statements can often be the difference between staying competitive or not.

 Instead of waiting for your financial analyst to update complex excel templates a number of times a year to ensure inventory ratios and liquidity are on track, automated inventory calculations can give you a real-time indication of slow-moving products, under stock or dead stock items.
 Up-to-date, self service inventory reporting can help reduce errors and give early warning of low inventory levels, reduce the need for ad hoc inventory counts and help your team give customers the certainty that products can be delivered on time and in full.